 Within a 10 minute walk south of Dobbs Weir you’ll find three large lagoons, wildflower meadows, woodlands and a delightful sense of tranquility at Nazeing Meads.
-You’d never guess that this beautiful space was once an airfield, then gravel quarries and even a landfill site!
+These lagoons are perfect for wintering bird such as Goldeneye and Black-headed Gulls.

-Fishing and water sports are popular here, and you can stroll around the whole site on a circular grass surfaced path.
+Fishing and water sports are popular here, and you can stroll around grass surfaced path.